huggingface/blog/image-search-datasets.md

 <img src="assets/53_image_search_datasets/dataset_image.jpg" alt="An example image from our dataset">

 > **Note** in an [earlier version](https://danielvanstrien.xyz/metadata/deployment/huggingface/ethics/huggingface-datasets/faiss/2022/01/13/image_search.html) of this blog post the steps to download and load the images was much more convoluted.
-The new `ImageFolder` loader makes this process much easier 😀 In particular we didn't actually need to worry about how to load our images since `datasets` took care of this for us.
+The new ImageFolder loader makes this process much easier 😀 In particular, we don't need to worry about how to load our images since datasets took care of this for us.

 ## Push all the things to the hub!